WaelBS5/Unmuted---EasyA-Hackathon-London/README.md

 # Unmuted---EasyA-Hackathon-London
-Unmuted is a platform that allows content creators to share and monetize content across different parachains within Polkadot
+Unmuted empowers creators to freely share their work without censorship.
+Creators upload video metadata and mint NFTs for ownership.
+Viewers can discover content, subscribe to creators they love, and access exclusive content.
+Built on the Polkadot blockchain, UnleashContent utilizes decentralized storage and tokenized subscriptions to foster a creator-centric ecosystem.